A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Image Super-Resolution

-Although pixel-wise losses, i.e., L1 and MSE loss, have been widely used to achieve high image quality, they do not capture the perceptual differences between the SR and HR images.
+\textbf{Perceptual Loss:} Although pixel-wise losses, i.e., L1 and MSE loss, have been widely used to achieve high image quality, they do not capture the perceptual differences between the SR and HR images.
 In order to address this problem and allow the loss functions to better measure the perceptual and semantic differences between images, content loss, texture loss, and targeted perceptual loss are proposed.
-Among them, content loss has been widely used to obtain more perceptual and natural images~\cite{sajjadi2017enhancenet,ledig2017photo,wang2018recovering}, which has been introduced in Sec.~\ref{Content}.
+Among them, the content loss is widely used to keep the image consistent with the target~\cite{ledig2017photo,wang2018recovering}, which has been introduced in Sec.~\ref{Content}.
 Apart from obtaining more similar content, the same style, such as colors, textures, common patterns, and semantic information are also needed.
-Therefore, other perceptual loss need to be considered.
+Therefore, other perceptual losses need to be considered.

-\textbf{Texture Loss}: Texture loss, also called style reconstruction loss, is proposed by Gatys \emph{et al.}~\cite{gatys2015texture,gatys2015neural}, which can make the model reconstruct high-quality textures.
+\textit{Texture Loss}: Texture loss, also called style reconstruction loss, is proposed by Gatys \emph{et al.}~\cite{gatys2015texture,gatys2015neural}, which can make the model reconstruct high-quality textures.
 The texture loss is defined as the squared Frobenius norm of the difference between the Gram matrices $G_j^{\phi}(x)$ of the output and the ground truth images:

 With the help of the texture loss, the model tends to produce images that have the same local textures as the HR images during training~\cite{johnson2016perceptual}.